fstrauf/roadvagabonds/content/blog/troopy-fitout-thorburns-45L-watertank/index.md

 categories: ["troopy"]
 ---

-Mocking around with Jerrycans for too long, spilling them, taking up space inside etc. we decided to get a water tank that fits underneath our 78 series.<!-- end -->
+Mocking around with jerrycans for too long, spilling them, taking up space inside etc. we decided to get a water tank that fits underneath our 78 series.<!-- end -->

 ---

-They conveniently supply a pump so you can easily wire it up and have it connected, you will need to think through how to plumb it up and what your requirements are.
+[Thorburns](http://www.thorburns.com.au/product/45l-water-tank-for-all-toyota-troopcarriers/) are located here in Sydney and offer an easy to fit 45L tank.
+They conveniently supply a pump so you can wire it up, you will need to think through how to plumb it up and what your requirements are.
 We chose a flexible set up where we can fill the tank from a hose, gravity feed it but also pump water out of a jerry can.
-The normal mode is the pump pumping water out of the tank.

 ![fitting the thorburns 45L water tank](./troopy-fitout-fitting-the-tank.jpg)